 Recent research in neurobiology finds that ignoring or repressing emotions or memories does not make them disappear.
 Instead, the limbic system, the emotional part of the brain, stays activated as though the initial experience is actually happening.

 You might not be talking about it, but you are still feeling unexpressed emotions, in the mind or in the body.

 Your Guide: Kelly Inselmann, founder of Joy Boots and the Yoga and Talk® Therapy model.
 She is a mother, wife, yoga teacher, psychotherapist and cancer survivor.
 Read more about Joy Boots and her journey here.

 - Structure and non judgmental encouragement to create a regular meditation/contemplation practice to support your new way of being.

 - Recordings of healing meditations and visualizations for daily use between sessions.

 - A safe place to share your journey in company with other women.

 - The permission to explore what’s next in your emotional and physical recovery.

-This six-week online program starts November 2, 2019.
+This six-week online program starts January 12, 2020.
 Appropriate for both beginners and more experienced practitioners.
 Use EARLYBIRD30 coupon code for $30 off through December 31, 2019.